Threading (manufacturing): Overview of methods (comparison, selection, etc.)

 There are various methods for generating screw threads.
 The method for any one application is chosen based on constraints—time, money, degree of precision needed (or not needed), what equipment is already available, what equipment purchases could be justified based on resulting unit price of the threaded part (which depends on how many parts are planned), etc.

 In general, certain thread-generating processes tend to fall along certain portions of the spectrum from toolroom-made parts to mass-produced parts, although there can be considerable overlap.
 For example, thread lapping following thread grinding would fall only on the extreme toolroom end of the spectrum, while thread rolling is a large and diverse area of practice that is used for everything from microlathe leadscrews (somewhat pricey and very precise) to the cheapest deck screws (very affordable and with precision to spare).

 Threads of metal fasteners are usually created on a thread rolling machine.
 They may also be cut with a lathe, tap or die.
 Rolled threads are stronger than cut threads, with increases of 10% to 20% in tensile strength and possibly more in fatigue resistance and wear resistance.

-Thread milling has a better thread quality than tapping as it offers better chip evacuation.
-Tapping uses a tool the same size as the thread, forcing the chip through the thread for evacuation.
+Thread milling has a better thread quality than cut tapping as it offers better chip evacuation.
+Cut tapping uses a tool the same size as the thread, forcing the chip through the thread for evacuation.